nrwl/ng-be-workshop-2024/exercises/advanced/caching-deep-dive.md

 As you will learn in the next lab, there is one input configuration that can limit this.

 For the time being, it's important to be aware of this behavior.
-To test it, try to install some package that is not used by any task e.g. `npm i -D jquery`.

-If you run your `lint` now the results should still be retrieved from the cache.
-But if you run `deploy` notice how the command is running in full.

-> ⚠️&nbsp;&nbsp;Don't forget to revert the changes to package.json and the lock file.
-We don't need jQuery in there 😃

 ### 5. Final thoughts